mlasitsa/design-decode/UPDATES.md

 - Then I need to have another cherio scraping that would look through every .css style sheet references link and will get the styles I need
 - Send everything to AI model for final processing

+(But before take action I need to check if I can extract CSS files directly from browser using JS)